 Plastic Surgery: It’s Not Just for Hollywood

-The goal of cosmetic procedures is to better the quality of life for an individual by improving upon areas of the body that may not be as ideal as the individual prefers.
+The goal of a cosmetic procedure is to better the quality of life for an individual by improving upon areas of the body that may not be as ideal as the individual prefers.
 Whether by aging, weight loss or gain, or simply genetic expression, humans as a whole tend to have areas of their own bodies they would like to change or improve upon.
 For those achieving major weight loss, often after years of being overweight, a tummy tuck can often be the final step to shed the look of a former unhealthy lifestyle.

 Tummy tucks, or abdominoplasty, are the sixth most common plastic surgery procedures performed in the United States.
 A tuck is performed along the abdominal area where most individuals with successful weight-loss journeys struggle to regain elasticity in the skin and cannot have flat, firm, taut skin by diet or exercise, alone.